 At the dawn of the 21st century, skinny jeans found a new resurgence, particularly among rock and indie musicians.
 This fresh vision was heavily influenced by bands like Fall Out Boy, Arctic Monkeys, and Panic! at the Disco, who borrowed the slim aesthetic of 1970s icons such as The Sex Pistols and The Ramones.

 Inspired by musicians like Brendon Urie and Pete Wentz, teenage boys began to favor girls’ denim jeans as an affordable way to achieve this slim-fit look.
-At the same time, designer Hedi Slimane’s reign at Dior Homme marked a significant shift in the fashion industry by making skinny jeans a sexy wardrobe essential for both men and women.
+At the same time, designer Hedi Slimane’s reign at Dior Homme marked a significant shift in the fashion industry, making skinny jeans a sexy wardrobe essential for both men and women.

 The influence of skinny jeans spread beyond the music scene to permeate mainstream fashion.
 Brands such as April77 and Cheap Monday were among the early adopters, but it was soon that high-street brands like Topman, Zara, and H&M followed suit.